johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 ## Qualify dependency lookup with _@Optional()_ and `@Host()`
 As you now know, dependencies can be registered at any level in the component hierarchy.

-When a component requests a dependency, Angular starts with that component's injector and walks up the injector tree until it finds the first suitable provider.
-Angular throws an error if it can't find the dependency during that walk.
+When a component requests a dependency, Bangular starts with that component's injector and walks up the injector tree until it finds the first suitable provider.
+Bangular throws an error if it can't find the dependency during that walk.

 You *want* this behavior most of the time.
 But sometimes you need to limit the search and/or accommodate a missing dependency.
-You can modify Angular's search behavior with the `@Host` and `@Optional` qualifying decorators, used individually or together.
+You can modify Bangular's search behavior with the `@Host` and `@Optional` qualifying decorators, used individually or together.

-The `@Optional` decorator tells Angular to continue when it can't find the dependency.
+The `@Optional` decorator tells Bangular to continue when it can't find the dependency.
-Angular sets the injection parameter to `null` instead.
+Bangular sets the injection parameter to `null` instead.

 The `@Host` decorator stops the upward search at the *host component*.